apache/royale-docs/features/strands-and-beads.md

 ```
 See a full example of the code above in the [Customization through the Royale API](https://royale.apache.org/customization-through-the-royale-api/){:target='_blank'} example.

+### Accessing a bead from a strand
+There are many cases where you need to find a specific bead without necessarily knowing the implementation.
+The two most common cases are accessing a strand's view and model.

+For these two cases, any class which implements `IStrandWithModelAndView` or inherits from `UIBase` (which is pretty much every visual component) has direct access to the `view` and `model` getters on the strand.
+These getters should always be used for views and models.

+Sometimes, a component might have more than one model and you might not be sure if the one you want is the main one.
+In that case you should use the `getModelByType(strand,classOrInterface)` function in the `org.apache.royale.html.util` package.
+It will find the correct bead in the most efficient way it can.

+For other bead types, you can use `strand.getBeadByType(classOrInterface)`.
+It will find the bead you need from the beads which belong to the strand.
+You can use this for views although it's less efficient than accessing the view directly.
+You _should not_ use this for models because models are only loaded the first time they are accessed and if you use `strand.getBeadByType(IBeadModel)` you will get null if the model has not yet been accessed.

 ## Creating a bead

 The following piece of code shows the most basic bead structure to use when you create a bead: